 The speaker faces sideways, allowing for targeted listening.
 The quality is reasonable, especially for the price.
 But on loud volumes, the thunder and rain don’t sound so crisp.

-Compared to some of the higher end models, like the LectroFan and Avantek, the max volume isn’t as high.
-But it’s still good enough to mask a lot of external noise.
+Compared to some of the higher-end models, like the LectroFan and Dreamegg D3 Pro, the max volume isn’t as high, but it’s still good enough to mask a lot of external noise.